BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

   * **value**: mandatory, bonus
 * **settlementEventRules**: optional, if given increase the leadership activity item bonus
   * **value**: mandatory, bonus
+* **isBridge**: optional, if true, gets rid of the trade penalty when a settlement has 4 water borders
 * **storage**: optional, marks up the current settlement's storage capacity, stacks with all values in the settlement.
 Each key is optional, so denoting only ore capacity increases would look something like:
   ```json
   {